bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 - While dbt best practices use the term *'Intermediates'* as reuseable building blocks for marts, this is considered a form of staging and are hence optional under this blueprint. https://docs.getdbt.com/best-practices/how-we-structure/3-intermediate

 **Product (Requirement Specific) Marts **
-The term 'business' here is use to distinguish marts in this layer from marts in the Silver layer.
+The term 'business' here is use to distinguish marts in this zone from marts in the EDW (Silver) zone.
 These marts are designed for a defined requirement. *e.g. sales fact aggregated by region.*

 These marts may be Kimball or denormalised flat tables depending on requirements; although Kimball dimensional models are encouraged.

-A solution served to the consumption layer is likely to contain a mix of Silver and Gold mart objects. e.g:
+A solution served to the consumption layer is likely to contain a mix of EDW and Infomart objects. e.g:
-- silver.dim_customer
+- edw.dim_customer
-- gold.fact_sales_aggregated_by_region
+- im.fact_sales_aggregated_by_region

 <br>
 <br>